 Every product development process needs to take market conditions into consideration.
 Things like who the customer is, what product features the market demands, who the competitors are, and how to do better than these competitors.
 We can answer these and similar questions during market research.

-So, to give you a taste, here’s how Ahrefs (our product) matches against some fundamental questions that marketing answers in this area:
+So, to give you a taste, here’s how Ahrefs (our product) matches against fundamental marketing questions:

 Setting a price point arbitrarily is rarely a good idea.
 There are various ways marketers can inform executive decisions based on market insights.
 Here are some basic ones: